MathieuSchaff/datepicker-ms/README.md

 The third way is by providing the DatePicker component an object called styles.

-I) Do you want the prefix and/or suffix days ?
+### Do you want the prefix and/or suffix days ?

 There is two props to pass to your component

 withPrefix?: boolean;
 withSuffix?: boolean;

-II) Classes.
+### Classes.

 The diffrents classes css used are:

-datepicker\*\*input : the main input
+1. datepicker-input : the main input

-calendar: the calendar wrapper container
+2. calendar: the calendar wrapper container

-calendar\*\*header : the header container of the arrow and buttons month and year
+3. calendar-header : the header container of the arrow and buttons month and year

-arrow-button: the arrow to navigate
+4. arrow-button: the arrow to navigate

-select-button: the button to display the months or years
+5. select-button: the button to display the months or years

-day-name: the days in letters
+6. day-name: the days in letters

-button-day: the button to select a day ( and a date )
+7. button-day: the button to select a day ( and a date )

-button-day-prefix: to style the button days that are before the month selected
+8. button-day-prefix: to style the button days that are before the month selected

-button-day-suffix: to style the button days that are after the month selected
+9. button-day-suffix: to style the button days that are after the month selected

-button-active: the day selected if there was one. ( by default the day of today)
+10. button-active: the day selected if there was one. ( by default the day of today)

-select-buttons_container: the container of the buttons month or year
+11. select-buttons_container: the container of the buttons month or year

-\${type}\_select_buttonthe buttons month or year ( type can be month or year)
+12. \${type}\_select_buttonthe buttons month or year ( type can be month or year)

-II) Custom styles with object: "styles".
+### Custom styles with object: "styles".

 to customize the color, you set two keys inside the styles object: primarycolor and secondarycolor and tertiarycolor